Arch-Noize/react-group-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📚 React Bookstore! <a name="about-project"></a>
+# 🚀 Spaceships and Dragons! <a name="about-project"></a>

 This project aims to be a full bookstore with plenty of features!

 ## 🛠 Built With <a name="built-with"></a>
 - Node.js
 - React
-- CSS
+- Redux

 ### Tech Stack <a name="tech-stack"></a>
 Website currently uses:
 - Node.js
-- and the React library
+- React library
+- Redux Toolkit

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-This website shows a list of books with basic information and functions!
+This website shows a list of rockets, dragons, and missions with basic information and functions!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>